 HACKETT, MARY ADDISON

-Mary Addison Hackett (b.
-1961, Atlanta, Georgia) is an artist with an autobiographical practice whose work examines the construction of meaning, memory, and representation in day-to-day life.
-She works across painting, photography, video, writing, and other time-based projects.
+Mary Addison Hackett (b.1961, Atlanta, Georgia) is an artist with an autobiographical practice who documents day-to-day life through a combination of situations, both found and staged.
+Her work addresses self-representation, memory, sense of place, and loss, and often combines performance with wry humor.
+She works across painting, photography, video, writing, and other time-based projects

-Mary Addison Hackett earned her MFA from the University of Illinois at Chicago in 1995 and her BFA in Painting from the University of Tennessee, Knoxville in 1984.
-She is currently based in Nashville, Tennessee.
+Hackett received her MFA from the University of Illinois at Chicago and her BFA from the University of Tennessee, Knoxville.
+Born in Atlanta, Georgia and raised in Nashville, Tennessee, Hackett lived and worked between Los Angeles, Nashville, and Joshua Tree, California before returning to the American South in 2021.
+She is currently based in Nashville.